-This program was created by two experienced therapists, Yael Livne and Hagit Kirshner-Shalom, who partnered to build an integrative modality of dyadic work using Water Play Therapy.
+This program was created by two experienced therapists- Yael Livne and Hagit Kirshner-Shalom; both have partnered to build this integrative modality of dyadic work using Water Play Therapy.

 About the Course